The 26 Golden Rules of Running

 Rule #9: Be Seasonal

-It’s common to begin a new training phase around January / February, as you begin to increase your training load in preparation for running events over the spring and summer.
+It’s common to start a new training phase around January/ February as you increase your training load in preparation for running events over the spring and summer.

-Following a periodization-based training plan can mean you spend a few weeks at a time focussing on one element of your training, before combining it all on race day.
+Following a periodization-based training plan can mean spending a few weeks at a time focusing on one element of your training before combining it all on race day.

 Races tend to tail off as Autumn turns to winter, and that’s a great time to schedule one last running event before winding back your training for the winter.

-The off-season is a great opportunity to take the pressure off yourself, stop pushing, and try new training modalities or activities that you wouldn’t be able to during your on-season.
+The off-season is an excellent opportunity to take the pressure off yourself, stop pushing, and try new training modalities or activities that you wouldn’t be able to during your on-season.

 Rule #10: Go Far With Run/Walk